airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 ### Use the Concepts

--   Go back through each program in this book and try to make optimizations according to the procedures outlined in this chapter
+-   Go back through each program in this book and try to make optimizations according to the procedures outlined in this chapter.

--   Pick a program from the previous exercise and try to calculate the performance impact on your code under specific inputs.[^2]
+-   Pick a program from the previous exercise and try to calculate the performance impact on your code under specific inputs.[^12-2]

 ### Going Further